-Let each one, says the apostle, think soberly of himself (how truly gracious and good, how encouraging to the heart, and, at the same time, how wholesome is the word of God!): let him &#8220;think soberly, according as God hath dealt to every man the measure of faith&#8230; Having then gifts differing according to the grace that is given to us, whether prophecy, let us prophesy according to the proportion of faith; or ministry, let us wait on our ministering; or he that teacheth, on teaching; or he that exhorteth, on exhortation.&#8221; Hence we may also remark, that we find not only special gifts as joints in the body; but, generally, the humble and faithful use of the talent confided to the servant&#8212;a talent with which he trades, according to his responsibility towards the Master, from whom he had received it.
+Let each one, says the apostle, think soberly of himself (how truly gracious and good, how encouraging to the heart, and, at the same time, how wholesome is the word of God!): let him "think soberly, according as God hath dealt to every man the measure of faith ... .
+Having then gifts differing according to the grace that is given to us, whether prophecy, let us prophesy according to the proportion of faith; or ministry, let us wait on our ministering; or he that teacheth, on teaching; or he that exhorteth, on exhortation".
+Hence we may also remark, that we find not only special gifts as joints in the body; but, generally, the humble and faithful use of the talent confided to the servant -- a talent with which he trades, according to his responsibility towards the Master, from whom he had received it.

-In @1 Peter 4: 10, there is the same responsibility operating in love towards others. &#8220;As every man hath received the gift, even so minister the same one to another, as good stewards of the manifold grace of God.
-If any man speak, let him speak as the oracles of God.&#8221; I know that many fear such a principle; but that does not change the truth.
+In @1 Peter 4: 10, there is the same responsibility operating in love towards others.
+"As every man hath received the gift, even so minister the same one to another, as good stewards of the manifold grace of God.
+If any man speak, let him speak as the oracles of God".
+I know that many fear such a principle; but that does not change the truth.
 If any one does not speak to me as announcing the truth of God, I do not know why he speaks to me at all.
-Moreover, this is what the apostle says; not *according to* the word of God, as some translate, but &#8220;*as* the oracles,&#8221; as announcing the word, of God.
+Moreover, this is what the apostle says; not *according* to the word of God, as some translate, but "as the oracles", as announcing the word, of God.
 This is what every man does who preaches the gospel: he has no doubt of the certainty of what he says.
 If one has not this assurance, he ought not to teach.
 The pretension to infallibility is one

 {228}